beyond-linux/from-scratch/README.md

-# Beyon Linux From Scratch Scripts
+# Beyond Linux From Scratch Scripts
 This project allows you to install via scripts to build your own custom Linux system entirely from source code.

 # Foreword